operator-framework/getting-started/README.md

 }
 ```

-For a guide on Reconcilers, Clients, and interacting with resource Events, see the [Kubebuilder Book][doc_kubebuilder_book].
+For a guide on Reconcilers, Clients, and interacting with resource Events, see the [Client API doc][doc_client_api].

 ## Build and run the operator